tbaums/dcos-NUAN-labs/labs/5 - Couchbase-labs/README.md

 └─ setup-sync-gateway-nodes (serial strategy) (COMPLETE)
 ```

-Hit `<Ctrl-C>` to exit the watch command and return back to your prompt.
+When all steps read "COMPLETE", use `<Ctrl-C>` to exit the watch command and return back to your prompt.

 ## Interacting with Couchbase from a terminal

-First we will ssh to one of the data nodes.
+First, we will SSH to one of the data nodes with the command below.

 ```
 dcos task exec -ti data-0-node bash